seanox/aspect-js/manual/en/introduction.md

 ## Scope

-Seanox aspect-js works exclusively in the BODY tag, which itself is included.
+Seanox aspect-js works exclusively in the HTML element `BODY`, which itself is included.

 ## Expression Language